waku-org/specs/standards/core/store.md

 # Security Consideration

 The main security consideration to take into account while using this protocol is that a querying node have to reveal their content filters of interest to the queried node, hence potentially compromising their privacy.

+## Adversarial Model

+Any peer running the `WAKU2-STORE` protocol, i.e. both the querying node and the queried node, are considered as an adversary.
+Furthermore,
+we currently consider the adversary as a passive entity that attempts to collect information from other peers to conduct an attack but it does so without violating protocol definitions and instructions.
+As we evolve the protocol,
+further adversarial models will be considered.
+For example, under the passive adversarial model, no malicious node hides or lies about the history of messages as it is against the description of the `WAKU2-STORE` protocol.

+The following are not considered as part of the adversarial model:
+- An adversary with a global view of all the peers and their connections.
+- An adversary that can eavesdrop on communication links between arbitrary pairs of peers (unless the adversary is one end of the communication).
+In specific, the communication channels are assumed to be secure.

 # Future Work